Giavonator/MenuManager-Frontend/APISpecDocument.md

 **Effects:**
 - Creates a new `Recipe` with the given `name`, empty instructions, default `servingQuantity` (e.g., 1), empty `dishType`, `owner` set to `user`, and no ingredients.
 Returns the new `Recipe` ID.
+- A corresponding `CompositeOrder` is automatically created in PurchaseSystem with `associateID` matching the recipe ID.
+Query via `/api/PurchaseSystem/_getOrderByAssociateID`.

 **Request Body:**
 ```json